 In order to ensure correct readings, the gold sensor on the underside of the tracker needs to be in snug contact with your skin.
 If there is a problem GoBe will alert you by vibrating and showing NO CONTACT on the display.
 You can also use the app to check whether you are wearing it correctly.

 Under the hood, you won’t find the typical list of sensors.
 Instead, the wearable houses an accelerometer for measuring body movement and activity; a Piezo pressure sensor for measuring blood flow and heart rate; and an impendance sensor which uses different frequencies to measure fluid levels in tissues.
 There is also a galvanic skin response sensor for measuring stress, a gyroscope and a magnetometer.

 I’ll try to keep the science lesson short.
 When it comes to the calorie-tracking bit, the most important of the lot is the bio-impendance sensor.
 GoBe 2 combines its readings with patented FLOW Technology to analyze changes in your body’s glucose concentration.
 As glucose concentrations rise, cells absorb glucose and release water.
 The impedance sensor sends high and low-frequency signals through your tissue to measure the fluid moving in and out of your cells.
 The system then applies some fancy algorithms to analyze this data and determine the calorie intake.
-At least that’s the theory.
+That’s the theory according to GoBe.